Mediation in Personal Injury Cases: Is It Legally Binding?

 Grounds for Rescission

 Rescission is the legal term for canceling or voiding a contract.
 Like any other contract, a party may void a personal injury mediation settlement agreement if fraud, misrepresentation, undue influence, duress, or mutual mistake is involved in its creation.
-For example, if one party coerced the other into signing the agreement or withheld critical information that would affect the other party’s willingness to enter the contract, the harmed person could invalidate the agreement.
+For example, if one party coerced the other into signing the agreement or withheld critical information affecting the other party’s willingness to enter the contract, the harmed person could invalidate the agreement.

 What Are the Options for Alternative Dispute Resolution?